-I would like to express here my deep gratitude to all the people and spirits who have been with me in these past two days.
+I would like to express here my deep gratitude to all the people and spirits who were with me in those days.

 All I had to do was ask.

-I have also had a role in this process.
+I also had a role in this process.
 Before I walked to the hospital, I spent some time meditating and asking my own spirit helpers and guides for assistance.
-I used a method called Emotional Freedom Technique, or tapping–you may know it–to help with the emotional aspects of the preparation, making sure I was calm and relaxed and receptive to the surgery.
+I used a method called Emotional Freedom Technique, or tapping–-you may know it-–to help with the emotional aspects of the preparation, making sure I was calm and relaxed and receptive to the surgery.

 After the operation, I applied my training with energy to the pain and the healing.
 Several times a day I shift my consciousness, focus my attention on the incision at a microscopic level, and encourage the cells to reach out lovingly to each other and to grow in a good way.
 I pause to take 20 or so deep breaths once an hour or so to oxygenate my system.
 And I continue to tap for physical healing, rebalancing my energy and ensuring a good flow of Chi.